the-laurel/chain-proposals/evmos/A_Vision_for_Evmos_Proven_Independency.md

 ### 1. Chain Aspirations Body

-Members: all who demonstrated vision for Evmos, who have a strong proof that their vision was correct and beneficial for Evmos.
+Members: all who demonstrated vision for Evmos, who have strong proof that their vision was correct and beneficial for Evmos.
 Awarded by the Decision-Making Body after the proofs exist.
 High honorary title.

 Responsibilities:
 - set and make public the highest aspirations for the chain
 - find and review proposed candidates that deserve membership in the Aspirations Body
 - oversee the aligning with these aspirations of the Decision-Making Body
-- oversee the enforcing of these aspirations in the Executive Body
+- oversee the enforcement of these aspirations in the Executive Body

 Rights:
 - the right to VETO any decision from the Decision-Making Body

 Members: first members are the chain's founders.
-The existence of the chain is proof that they have vision for the chain.
+The existence of the chain is proof that they have a vision for the chain.

 ### 2. Decision-Making Body

 Contains all those who hold $EVMOS.
 The more $EVMOS you hold, the higher the official position you can aspire to.

 Responsibilities:
-- analyse and decide on proposals with integrity of context
+- analyze and decide on proposals with integrity of context
 - reject proposals without integrity of context
 - for office holders: escrow an amount of $EVMOS directly dependent on your voting power percentage, for damage repayment of stakeholders in case your decision was proven wrong.

 ### 3. Executive Body

 Responsibilities:
-- assign and oversee execution of decisions made by the Decision-Making Body
+- assign and oversee the execution of decisions made by the Decision-Making Body
-- implement decisions at code level
+- implement decisions at the code level

 ### 4. Sense-Making Body